O-T-L/OTL/OptimizationTemplateLibrary/README.md

 The goal of the OTL is to implement various modules for multi-objective optimization and maximize their running efficiency.
 However, it does not provide an experimental platform or any engineering project, because C++ has a low development efficiency.
 A feasible solution is using Python. the project [PyOTL](https://github.com/O-T-L/PyOTL) is created to convert C++ programs of the OTL into Python modules, which are used to implement the project [PyOptimization](https://github.com/O-T-L/PyOptimization) to carry out scientific experiments.

+Notably, since the standard C++11 is used in the OTL, please check if your compiler supports this standard.

+# License

+The OTL is released as the open source software with the GNU Lesser General Public License version 3 ([LGPL v3](http://www.gnu.org/licenses/lgpl-3.0.html)).

 # Acknowledgements

 * [Boost](http://www.boost.org/).